igjese/avalon/README.md

 ## 3. Core Game Mechanics

-- Keep managing and automating production
+- **Automate Production**: Keep your ship's systems running smoothly by automating resource production.
-- Strategically allocate resources
+- **Resource Strategy**: Decide where to put your resources for the best long-term gains.
-- Upgrade ship capabilities
+- **Ship Upgrades**: Use resources to make your ship better, faster, and more efficient.
-- Explore and travel to different star systems
+- **Explore Star Systems**: Hop between star systems to find new resources or a place to call home.
-- Design blueprints for new components
+- **Make Blueprints**: Design and build new components to improve your ship's capabilities.

 What wil NOT be implemented:
 - Trade, Multiplayer